KhalidBarakzai/Month_To_Date_Report/README.md

 # Month_To_Date_Report

-This code generates a month-to-date misloads report based on multiple Word documents in a given folder.
+This code generates a month-to-date misloads report for the UPS Maple Grove, MN Preload operation.
 It calculates the misload counts for each loader in the current month and creates a report with the loader names and their corresponding misload counts.
 The report includes the date of the report and is saved in a specified output folder.